(Last Updated on : 13/02/2019)

 according to the Hindu

-'.
-This festival is so named because of the offerings of coconut
+calendar is celebrated as Narali Pournima.
+This festival is so named because of the offerings of coconuts

 stick with a coloured silk